How to integrate ElasticSearch using Azure Data Factory (Pipeline)

 -

-Azure Data Factory (Pipeline) uses a Service Account, when a solution is deployed to production environment, therefore for production environment you have to create and use a System DSN. -
+When deployed to production, Azure Data Factory (Pipeline) runs under a Service Account.
+Therefore, for the production environment, you must create and use a System DSN. -

 -